PawelSzoltysek93/PawelSzoltysek93/README.md

-# Hi there! 👋 My name is Pawel, I'm a Web Development Student
+<h1 align="center">Hi there! 👋 My name is Pawel,<br> I'm a Web Development Student</h1>

-🚀 Aspiring Frontend Developer with a passion for building beautiful and functional websites.
+<p align="center">🚀 Aspiring Frontend Developer with a passion for building beautiful and functional websites.</p>

 ---